Institutional Diplomas (DE)

 • Training location: UFR STAPS Montpellier

-• Final registration at the DE office in the registrar's office after applying following pre-registration via Evento.
+• Final registration at the DE office in the Registrar's Office after receiving a request following pre-registration via Evento

 • 20 seats